 More information on the documentation (test data) required in connection with an application for approval of an active substance can be found in Annex 2.2 to the Danish Statutory Order on pesticides if the active substance is chemical, or Annex 2.3 if the active substance is microbiological.

 An application for the evaluation of a new active substance in the EU costs DKK 1,436,000 if Denmark is chosen to prepare the evaluation report.
-Read more about the fees in the menu on the left
+Read more about the fees here.

 Please contact the Danish Environmental Protection Agency if you wish to have a new active substance evaluated within the EU.